jaywcjlove/markdown-to-html-cli/README-zh.md

 Options:

   --author                Define the author of a page.
   --config, -o            Specify the configuration file.
 Default: "<process.cwd()>/package.json".
   --description           Define a description of your web page.
   --favicon               Add a Favicon to your Site.
   --github-corners        Add a Github corner to your project page.
   --github-corners-fork   Github corners style.
   --keywords              Define keywords for search engines.
+  --no-dark-mode          Disable light and dark theme styles button.
   --markdown              Markdown string.
+  --markdown-style-theme  Setting markdown-style light/dark theme.
   --output, -o            Output static pages to the specified directory.
 Default: "index.html" --source, -s            The path of the target file "README.md".
 Default: "README.md" --title                 The `<title>` tag is required in HTML documents!
   --version, -v           Show version number
   --help, -h              Displays help information.

 Example: